-Municipal EOC/ECCs
+Municipal EOC/ECC

-Depending on the nature of the emergency, a local authority may activate its own ECC.
-It is important that a liaison role be established should this occur; with either a company representative going to the municipal ECC, vice versa, or both sending a liaison officer to each other's ECC.
+Depending on the nature of the emergency, either independently or in conjunction with the activation of Inter Pipeline's incident management structure, a local authority may activate its own EOC/ECC.
+It is important that a liaison role be established should this occur; with either a company representative going to the municipal EOC/ECC, vice versa, or both sending liaison officer to each other's EOC/ECC.